davenaylor/postie/readme.txt

 * Fixed mailto link bug (thanks to Jason McNeil)
 * Fixed bug with attachments with non-ascii characters in filename (thanks to mtakada)
+* checking for socket errors when checking mail (thanks elysian)
+* fixed issue with multiple files not being inserted correctly
+* TODO - add port checking in tests

 = 1.4.1 (2010.06.18) =
 * Images appear in correct order when using images append = false